sanjdhar/IK-Workshop-Sept-2025/lab01/README.md

 2. Run the code to make sure you don't get any errors `python ./app.py`
 3. Open `app.py` and read through the code to understand how it works
-4. Add in the appropriate code for the tools sections
+4. Try each of the response types in `app.py` by commenting/uncommenting  on lines 129-135.